NathanCzesak/NathanCzesak/README.md

 ## Hi there 👋
 I'm a student at Arizona State University, passionate about software development and building useful tools.
+I'm studing computer science(BS) with a concentration in software engineering.

 🧮Co-created a GPA calculator in Python to help students track their academic performance.
 Created this in my junior year of high school with one other friend as a school project. https://codehs.com/sandbox/id/gpa-calculator-e2vzlc/run